 - Pain and swelling of the testes

 Ultrasound, or sonography, uses high-frequency sound waves to produce pictures of the inside of the body.
-Ultrasounds are 90 percent accurate at detecting testicular tumors and are often used to when patients present with symptoms of tunica vaginalis mesothelioma, or testicular mesothelioma.
+Ultrasounds are 90% accurate at detecting testicular tumors and are often used to when patients present with symptoms of tunica vaginalis mesothelioma, or testicular mesothelioma.

 Computed tomography (CT) scan

 CT scans use X-rays to make detailed, cross-sectional images of the body.
 These X-rays are then combined into images of slices of the body.
 If mesothelioma is suspected, a CT scan will allow a doctor to determine the exact location of the cancer, whether it has spread to other organs, and whether treatments are effective.